sujayalaspure/scaler-timer/readme.md

 - Timer embedded inside Scaler page.
 No need to navigate anywhere
 - Play / Pause timer

+### Installation

+- Download the scaler-timer.crx from this [Link](https://github.com/alaspuresujay/scaler-timer/releases/tag/V1.0.0)
+- Install into chrome
+- Enjoy :fire:

+📍 You might need to enable developer mode in chrome to install the extension.

+---

+:construction: if you are getting error while installing, please do the following:

+- Download the repo to your computer
+- Open `chrome` and go to `chrome://extensions`
+- Allow `developer mode` (Top Right side)
+- Click on `load unpacked` extension
+- Click on the folder name of the downloaded repo and click on `Load`.

+### Contributions are welcome

+- Fork -> make Changes -> create pull request -> submit

+---

 ### Upcoming features

 - ⏱ Switch between timer mode (counting down) and stopwatch mode (counting up)